 My four-year-old granddaughter told me she had learned the right way to sing a tune, after singing it wrong for some time.
 When I asked her what the right way and wrong way were, she replied, “Well, Grandpa… there are lots of wrong ways.
 But there’s only one right way.”
-I can think of at least three wrong ways to spend your money on a product launch.
+I can think of at least three wrong ways to spend your product launch budget.
 Maybe you’ve sung one of these tunes…

 This isn’t launching a product.
 This is kicking it off the loading dock.

-- Under-spend: Last week a business executive confided— in a whispered voice—that they seldom spent more than $10k on their product launches… even after spending hundreds of thousands developing the product.
+- Under-spend, beneath the product launch budget: Last week a business executive confided— in a whispered voice—that they seldom spent more than $10k on their product launches… even after spending hundreds of thousands developing the product.
 This isn’t launching a product.
 This is kicking it off the loading dock and hoping someone finds it.

-- Miss-spend: Should you spend $100k on a trade show… or $10k a pop on trade journal ads?
+- Miss-spend, poorly spend the product launch budget: Should you spend $100k on a trade show… or $10k a pop on trade journal ads?
 Would it be wiser to build a better microsite… or fund an email campaign?
 There are at least 9 traditional and 9 online media to consider, and the sad reality is most B2B marketers are guessing at the right mix.

-- Over-spend: I find many B2B marketers under-spend in reaching prospects… but over-spend on their ad agencies.
+- Over-spend, go beyond the product launch budget: I find many B2B marketers under-spend in reaching prospects… but over-spend on their ad agencies.
 These marketers don’t provide a clearly targeted market and message… so their agencies spend far too much billable time guessing and performing unneeded work.

-The Media Strategy Matrix places your business in one of 20 cells defined by your industry concentration (number of buyers in your target market) and your industry position (from leading supplier to new entrant).
+The Media Strategy Matrix will optimize your product launch budget spending.
+It places your business in one of 20 cells defined by your industry concentration (number of buyers in your target market) and your industry position (from leading supplier to new entrant).
 Here’s a simplified 4- quadrant version of this matrix…

 Quad 1: You can easily pursue a handful of prospects and build on existing relationships.
 Ideal media include the Sales Visit (so invest in sales training & tools) and personalized Web Microsites.